SYLLABUS

 CW34 | knows and understands the clinical forms of the most common diseases of individual systems and organs, metabolic diseases and water-electrolyte, hormonal and acid-base disorders | Lecture, classes | ||

-CW47 | knows and understands the influence of oxidative stress on cells and its meaning in pathogenesis of diseases and ageing processes; | Lecture, practical classes | ||
+CW47 | knows and understands the influence of oxidative stress on cells and its meaning in the pathogenesis of diseases and ageing processes; | Lecture, practical classes | ||

 CW48 | knows and understands the consequences of vitamin or mineral deficiency and their excess in the body; | Lecture, classes | ||

-CW.50 | knows and understands the consequences of improper nutrition, including prolonged starvation, taking too many meals and using unbalanced diet and disorders of digestion and absorption of digestion products | Lecture, classes | ||
+CW.50 | knows and understands the consequences of improper nutrition, including prolonged starvation, taking too many meals and using an unbalanced diet and disorders of digestion and absorption of digestion products | Lecture, classes | ||

 Skills | ||||